-Think Water Northern Rivers was contracted to install a recycled water and irrigation system at Ken Leeson Oval in Iluka on the north coast of New South Wales on behalf of Synergy Resource Management Pty Ltd. The Oval in Crown land being under the care, control and management of Clarence Valley Council, was the second stage of the recycled water and irrigation project, the first stage of which involved Think Water Northern Rivers designing and installing an irrigation system on the local golf course.
+Think Water Northern Rivers was contracted to install a recycled water and irrigation system at Ken Leeson Oval in Iluka on the north coast of New South Wales on behalf of Synergy Resource Management Pty Ltd. The Oval situated on Crown land, being under the care, control and management of Clarence Valley Council, was the second stage of the recycled water and irrigation project, the first stage of which involved Think Water Northern Rivers designing and installing an irrigation system on the local golf course.

 Client: Clarence Valley Council

 Irrigation Designer: Edwards Irrigation Consulting

 - Provide earthworks to shape sports fields and re-establishment of turf